Flexible Movement Simulation

 Pathfinder gives you the flexibility to evaluate evacuation options using elevators.
 Each elevator has a priority list of pickup floors and a discharge floor.
 People can move directly to the closest elevator or be directed to go to a refuge floor and wait until evacuated by elevator.
 Emergency responders can control selected elevators to carry them to desired locations.

 A call to an elevator is initiated by a queue at the elevator door.
 Elevators can be grouped in banks to respond to calls.

 Each person in the model acts as an agent with their own profile (such as size and walking speed) and their own behavior (such as exits, waits, and waypoints).
 Based on their characteristics, each person uses their local environment to make decisions on exit paths.
 For example, people can dynamically avoid long queues or respond to the closure of doors.

-Multiple profiles can be created and assigned to different populations.
+Multiple profiles can be created and assigned to different populations., which can even be dynamically switched based on behavior actions.
 Parameters in each profile can be described using constant, uniform, standard normal, or log normal distributions.
 For example, profiles representing children and adults can be created and then the population can be assigned to be 80% adult and 20% children.
 Similarly, multiple different behaviors can be created and assigned to populations.
 People may have different exit goals and may proceed to waypoints or wait before proceeding.
 These behaviors can be designed to change over time.